 The Start Module and Pre-Assigned Rails fields have slightly different purposes.

-• The Start Module field specifies what module number the addressing functions should start counting from when assigning modules to an addressing group of positions.
+- The Start Module field specifies what module number the addressing functions should start counting from when assigning modules to a position.
+The module number count beginning with the Start Module continues counting forward in the next position.

-• The Pre-Assigned Rails field is a comma separated list of rail addresses that specify a specific set of firing system rails that an addressing group of positions can use.
+- The Pre-Assigned Rails field is a comma separated list of rail addresses that specify a set of firing system rails that a position can use.
 The order of addresses in the list does not matter; they will always be considered in sorted order.
+The module number count before the position with Pre-Assigned Rails continues after that position, unaffected by the Pre-Assigned Rails.

 For firing systems that do NOT have slats, the words “module” and “rail” are synonymous.
 For example, the word module means the same thing as rail for Cobra and FireOne.
 For firing systems that do have slats, such as fireTEK, the “module” refers to the piece of hardware that has four twelve-pin “slats” connected to it.
 For systems like fireTEK that have slats, the “rail address” is the module-and-slat number.
 Here are a few examples using different firing systems.